 Graded assessment is done through homework and exams.
 Other assessment techniques will also be used; these include direct questioning, problems to be solved in class, and discussions during office hours.
 Additionally, problems will be assigned for student self-assessment.
-The homework problems will be assigned out of the textbook and an online test bank; they will be chosen such that they facilitate the students' development of skills in solving ordinary differential equations.
-Exam problems will be constructed such as to test if the students have acquired the skills listed (•) above.
+The homework problems will be assigned out of the textbook; they will be chosen such that they facilitate the students' development of skills in writing mathematical arguments.
+Exam problems will be constructed such as to test if the students master the concepts and skills listed (•) above.